Stanley A. Milner Library: Future

 The Stanley A. Milner Library is the largest and one of the busiest Edmonton Public Library locations.
 It was still very up to date with assistive services, accessibility, and information technologies.
 However, The building was now over 50 years old and was beginning to show its age.
 As is common with many of Edmonton's Brutalist buildings of the era, the exposed concrete and other materials in the library were beginning to fail from years of weathering.
 Aging mechanical system designs have also led to ventilation concerns and wasted energy costs.
 In addition, there have been safety concerns regarding the front entrance of the library facing Churchill Square.
 The narrow sidewalk and busy bus stop just outside the entrance on 102 Avenue, has led to many congestion and safety problems.

 In response to these concerns, the increasing cost and inefficiencies of the aging building, and a general misfit with the other, now more modern buildings in the civic and arts area, the city commissioned the architectural firm of Manasc Isaac to look into a "re-imagination" of the current building.
 The proposal would involve removal and replacement of the exterior walls, a new front entrance, and revamped interior with updated mechanical systems.
 The primary structure and layout of the building, however, would not be changed.
 This would provide significant cost-savings in comparison to completely replacing the building, while still transforming it into a modern, energy efficient space.
 Construction started in January 2017, and the library was expected to reopen on February 14, 2020; however, this target was not met.
-The library already has access to the two lines on the LRT system from Churchill station, and the Valley Line, scheduled to be completed in 2021, will run past the library on 102 Avenue.
+The library has access to the three lines on the LRT system from Churchill station, with the Valley Line running past the library at street level on 102 Avenue.
 The library officially opened on September 17, 2020.

 Future developments at the newly reopened Milner Branch include a Second Cup location, a renewed Muttart Theatre and the EPL Kitchen, a 2,100 square foot culinary centre that will provide creative and educational opportunities relating to health, nutrition and food literacy.